Heart guidelines authors defend method of calculating risk

 Authors of the new guidelines on Monday said Ridker based his conclusions of overstated risk on three large population studies that involved subjects who are far healthier than the general population.

-The new guidelines were based on more representative populations, the authors said, and consider for the first time the risk of stroke and factor in African-Americans, a group with a disproportionately high risk of heart attacks and stroke.
+The new guidelines were based on more representative populations and consider for the first time the risk of stroke and factor in African Americans, a group with a disproportionately high risk of heart attacks and stroke.

 “We think we came up with a good risk assessment instrument,” Smith said.

-The guidelines authors said Ridker notified them on Friday of his criticisms for the first time, and that they would appear in the Lancet.
+The guideline authors said Ridker notified them on Friday of his criticisms for the first time, and that they would appear in the Lancet.

 Moreover, several members of the guidelines committee, in interviews, said Ridker reviewed the proposed guidelines in 2012 and did not cite any such concerns.

-“We got his review and he did not say anything about these three population studies at that time,” Goff said.
+“We got his review and he did not say anything about these three population studies at that time,” said David Goff, dean of the Colorado School of Public Health and co-chair of the risk-assessment guidelines.

-Ridker receives royalties as co-holder of patents on a diagnostic test for C Reactive Protein (CRP), a marker for inflammation that could be tied to increased risk for heart disease.

-Goff said Ridker, in reviewing the proposed guidelines last year, suggested that CRP testing be included in the risk assessment calculations.
-But his suggestion was rejected, Goff said.

-Dr. Donald Lloyd-Jones, professor of preventive medicine at Northwestern University, said Ridker had not yet provided the guidelines committee with the specific data he used to arrive at his concerns.
+Dr. Donald Lloyd-Jones, professor of preventive medicine at Northwestern University, said Ridker had not yet provided the guidelines committee with specific data that underscore his concerns.

-“We used what we thought were the best available data” to determine the new guidelines, Lloyd-Jones said.
+“We used what we thought were the best available data,” Lloyd-Jones said.
 “We’d all like to see Dr. Ridker’s data instead of seeing this played out in the media.”